 Maybe at this stage we need to presume that nobody else has ‘got it’ and get after it ourselves.

 There is power and possibility in numbers.

-Maybe it’s time for bigNature.
+Time for bigNature.

 A non political populist movement for positive change.
 Non elitist.
 Accessible to everyone.
 Ordinary people coming together to stand up for nature.

 This isn’t a petition.
 It’s a movement.
 A lobby group for nature.

 We have gathered together a team of energetic people to articulate at all levels what you feel about the destruction of nature.
 People with a passion and a spark who aren’t afraid to stand up and be counted.
 To demand a seat at the table where the deals are done and nature is ignored and shafted.